Applications Due: Feb. 20, 2015 for summer 2015 program. (Deadline is past)

 Purpose: To prepare undergraduate students for graduate school and careers in marine science, policy, management and outreach.

-Oregon Sea Grant is excited to announce our fifth Summer Scholars Program for eligible undergraduates.
 This ten-week program places high caliber undergraduate students from around the country with public agencies (federal, state, and local) to provide students with hands-on experience under the mentorship of a career professional.
-In addition to supporting agency programs and initiatives, the goal of the program is to offer students professional skills, agency workplace experience and real life practice in marine resource science, policy, management, and outreach.
+In addition to supporting agency programs and initiatives, the goals to offer students professional skills, agency workplace experience and real-life practice in marine resource science, policy, management and outreach.

 Eligibility: Any undergraduate student who will have completed the equivalent of two years of full time study by June 15, and who is currently enrolled in any U.S. college or university, or who will have graduated during the 2014-2015 academic year, may apply.
 Students from diverse backgrounds are encouraged to apply.

 How to Apply: All application materials (see Required Application Components below) should be sent to Oregon Sea Grant at the email or mailing address below.
 Either electronic or hard copies will be accepted, although electronic copies are preferred.
-All components must arrive at the address below by February 20, 2015 by 5:00 p.m.
-Pacific Standard Time.
+All components must arrive at the address below by 5 pm Pacific Standard time on the application deadline date.
 Incomplete or late applications will not be considered.
 Please be sure to consider processing and mailing time for all materials, and provide recommendation writers with adequate time to complete and submit their letters.

 A complete application will include the following 4 components.
 The personal statement and résumé must be sent together in one email or letter.
 If emailing your application, application materials should be attached in PDF (preferred) or MS Word file format.